MyMusic: Transmedia aspect

 MyMusic is often billed and promoted as "YouTube's first transmedia sitcom", and several external media were produced to align with the events of the series, helping it establish an interactive social media dynamic.
 The series blurred the lines of its fiction and reality, as its characters interacted with viewers, responding to their comments and voicemails in real time.
 Accounts were created for all the characters, including non-main character, across various social media platforms, such as Twitter.
 As the character's real names were not emphasized in the series, some of these social media accounts, such as Metal's Yelp! and Scene's LinkedIn accounts served as easter eggs for the series' audience.
 By the end of the series' first season, these fictional accounts accumulated over 250,000 followers.

 The second season was planned to be more interactive than the first, with creator Benny Fine stating, "This season we're taking the interactivity up a notch and creating more opportunities for fans to integrate with the MyMusic story universe."
 One manner in which this was accomplished was through the launching of MyMusicShow.tv, a website which published satirical music news blogs written by the series' characters.
 Benny Fine described the spin-off news blogs as "one part BuzzFeed, one part The Onion".

 The transmedia aspect was able to influence viewers of the series to donate to an Indiegogo project aiming to fund music education.

 MyMusic Weekly Channel Shows

 Throughout the series, characters are seen trying to complete tasks for the company, such as finishing a music news show to later release onto the Internet.
-These plot occurrences manifested as weekly channel shows uploaded onto the MyMusicShow YouTube channel, which developed continuity with the main series.
-Essentially the additional shows are the finished product of what the characters in the main series are creating, within that main series.
+These plot occurrences manifested as weekly channel shows uploaded onto the MyMusicShow YouTube channel, which developed continuity with the main series; the additional shows are the finished product of what the characters in the main series are creating.
 The Mosh, one of the aforementioned weekly shows, features the characters of the main series answering questions they receive on their social media accounts.
+The channel would continue producing several shows which were not the primary MyMusic sitcom until 2014.